jqyin/sqg_vit/README.md

 We show the scaling of ViT surrogate for [surface quasi-geostrophic (SQG)](https://github.com/jswhit/sqgturb) in following steps.

 ### Data generation
-We generate the SQG data using this [repo](https://github.com/jswhit/sqgturb).
+We generate the SQG data using this [repo](https://github.com/jswhit/sqgturb), and dataset for training ViT surrogate for the coupled experiment can be [downloaded](https://www.dropbox.com/scl/fi/ws7evw7qivvdbsju7387t/sqg_64_v3_12hrly.nc?rlkey=o3rbhhx88wrotcgmvdi1v5kt8&dl=0).

 ### Data preprocesssing
 We pre-process the SQG data as follows,